 Hetch Hetchy is a water-filled twin of the majestic Yosemite Valley with soaring granite cliffs, waterfalls, and some spectacular hiking above the Hetch Hetchy Reservoir.
 The road to this area is separate from the entrance to the other regions of the park and doesn’t require a reservation.

-The outdoor recreation opportunities and beautiful natural scenery don’t magically end at the park boundary.
+The outdoor recreation opportunities and beautiful natural scenery of the High Sierra don’t magically end at the park boundary.
 In fact, the area’s most spectacular spring wildflower display is west of the park on the Hite Cove Trail.

 Nearby Sierra and Stanislaus National Forests boast miles and miles of pine-scented hiking trails through meadows and forests in the rolling Sierra foothills.
 You can even pick up a trail along the famed Merced River as it leaves Yosemite and courses down the canyon.
 That same river canyon is home to some of the area’s most popular whitewater rafting trips and excellent fly fishing.
 There’s so much to do along the Merced River, that there’s even a whole itinerary based around it.